November 4, 2007—Successful Higher Altitude Test For Barn Door Kite

 At other times it reverted to its usual trick of sweeping far to the left and right before correcting and heading back to the center of the wind window.
 In fact, I had to run across the grass a few times when it threatened to cross the delta's flying line!
 A bit of a guesswork was involved since both lines were virtually invisible against the blue and white sky.

-When the wind dropped, I had to quickly haul it in hand over hand just to keep it airborne.
+When the wind dropped, I had to quickly haul the barn door in hand over hand just to keep it airborne.
 Even so, it ended up on ground a couple of times.
-With gusts coming through all the time, it wasn't hard to re-launch it from the ground.
-Actually, it is a bit harder to ground launch than a diamond kite, because of those 2 vertical spar ends at the top digging into the grass!
+With gusts coming through all the time, it wasn't hard to relaunch it from the ground.
+Actually, it is a bit harder to ground launch than a diamond kite, because of those two vertical spar ends at the top digging into the grass!

 I found it interesting how localized some of the wind gusts were.
 The kite could be in slow air while just a few meters behind, or to one side, tree leaves were swirling madly in quickly moving air.

 Eventually, May took the reel and started winding in, while I kept an eye on Aren who was happily trotting around here and there.
 With the barn door kite in its bag, we started on the Windjam delta kite.
-Keeping an eye on Aren, I hauled in while May wound the line onto the reel.
+Keeping an eye on Aren, I hauled it in while May wound the line onto the reel.
 This time, I managed to haul the delta right into my hands without it touching the ground at all.
-Another pleasant little family kite flying session.
+It was another pleasant little family kite-flying session.

 With the little barn door nice and tight this time, I was glad to see it willingly climb away as a gust came through our part of the reserve.
 Beautiful.
 Nice and steady, the reel spun slowly as I held the hole between my thumb and forefinger.
 The kite just climbed steadily, soon reaching faster and smoother air above the trees.
-I kept the reel spinning, stopping briefly at the 100 meter mark to climb the kite up to a higher line angle, but then letting more line out to about 150 meters.
+I kept the reel spinning, stopping briefly at the 100-meter (330-foot) mark to climb the kite up to a higher line-angle but then letting more line out to about 150 meters (500 feet).

-I walked back and threw a few loops of the monofilament line around a handy tree branch and left reel on the ground.
-Time to test fly the latest barn door kite.
+I walked back and threw a few loops of the monofilament line around a handy tree branch and left the reel on the ground.
+It was time to test fly the latest barn door kite.
 Well, it looked promising for a few moments but then it was clear the attachment point had to come forward a bit.
 So I did that and tried again.
 However, it still had a tendency to spin wildly when given half a chance.

 Two things came to mind.
 A bit more tail would help.
-After all, the original was up there with 3 looped 2 meter tails, and I was trying just 1 on this kite.
+After all, the original was up there with three looped 2-meter tails, and I was trying just one on this kite.
 I also realized that this kite was a little more tail-heavy than the original because of some design changes I made.
 A bit more tape across the leading edge will help to add some weight there.

-Back to the original barn door, still flying about in the late evening sky above us.
+Back to the original barn door—it was still flying about in the late evening sky above us.
 As the sun set, the plastic sail and tail lit up for a while, making it very easy to see.
 Particularly the tail, as it shimmered and shone.

 Around about this time, a couple of big jets went over, maybe 10 minutes apart, departing out of Adelaide airport.
-The sky was dark enough to show up the red and green wingtip lights.
-The sky was almost cloudless, with a bright half-moon nearly straight overhead.
+The sky was dark enough to show up the red and the green wingtip lights.
+The sky was almost cloudless with a bright half-moon nearly straight overhead.